Life Process- 2 Respiration

 - Bronchus (Plural: Bronchi) Elastic, ciliated and covered with mucous epithelium Enters the lungs and divides to form secondary bronchi, tertiary bronchioles, and ultimately terminal bronchioles.
 Together they form the bronchial tree.

-Process of breathing
+Process of Breathing in Human

 - Inspiration or taking air in– A muscular dome-shaped diaphragm is present at the base of the lungs.
 During inspiration, The lower surface of the lungs is pulled downwards and the volume of lungs increases during the time while oxygen-containing air is taken in.